Unbiased inference for discretely observed hidden Markov model diffusions: Delta particle filter for unbiased estimation of level differences

 where

 \end{proposition} The above result follows directly from the results of Section \ref{sec:method}.
-It can also be seen as a multilevel version of \citep[Proposition 23]{vihola-helske-franks}, with straightforward estimators for $\sigma^2$.
-See Section \ref{sec:efficiency} for suggested choices for $\mathbf{p}$ and $\nrp_\ell$.
+It can also be seen as a multilevel version of Proposition 23 of \cite{vihola-helske-franks}, with straightforward estimators for $\sigma^2$.
+See Section \ref{sec:efficiency} for suggested choices for $\mathbf{p}$ and number of particles run at each level.